Who Can Volunteer?

 - Help state agencies manage water bodies by sharing data

 UWW trains volunteers about watershed science and how to sample and measure water quality in lakes and streams.
-Volunteers use standardized method and equipment to measure both qualitative visual assessments and quantitative measurements.
+Volunteers use standardized methods and equipment to measure both qualitative visual assessments and quantitative measurements.